flatironinstitute/sciware/05_Parallelization/apis.md

 ## Abstractions and Libraries

-A very quick preview of some ways to implement parallelism
+A quick preview of more ways to implement parallelism